Birds of North Carolina:

 Coastal Plain Summer resident.
 Fairly common over the inner two-thirds of the province, but uncommon to locally fairly common in Tidewater, and generally uncommon in coastal counties (and can be absent on coastal islands).
 Mainly mid-Mar to mid-Aug; often not arriving until Apr near the coast.
 Very rare straggler into Dec, and four records in Jan (as of 2023): at a quarry at New Bern on 14 Jan 1989, at a water treatment plant at Goldsboro on 29-30 Jan 2008, at a similar site at Ocean Isle Beach on 1 Jan 2010, and in Wilmington on 1 Jan 2011.
 Peak counts:

 Piedmont Summer resident.
 Fairly common over nearly the entire region, perhaps slightly more frequent near reservoirs and in the foothills (where there are roadcuts).
 Mainly mid-Mar to late Aug, very rarely into Oct, and rarely arriving as early as late Feb.
-In 2023, there were a few reports into Nov.
-Six winter records: one on the Chapel Hill CBC, 24 Dec 2006; one at Lake Brandt (Guilford), 18 Dec 2013; one at Lake Crabtree (Wake), 10 Dec 2017; on at Angus Barn Pond (Wake), 21 Dec 2022; one on the Charlotte CBC, 26 Dec 2022; and one at Lake Crabtree, 31 Dec 2022.
+Increasing straggler into early winter, with at least nine records: one on the Chapel Hill CBC, 24 Dec 2006; one at Lake Brandt (Guilford), 18 Dec 2013; one at Lake Crabtree (Wake), 10 Dec 2017; on at Angus Barn Pond (Wake), 21 Dec 2022; one on the Charlotte CBC, 26 Dec 2022; and one at Lake Crabtree, 31 Dec 2022.
+In Dec 2023 individuals were seen at two sites in Wake and one in Mecklenburg.
 Peak counts:

 Mountains Summer resident.
 Fairly common over the region, up to about 4,000 feet, and sparingly up to about 5,500 feet.
 Primarily late Mar to Sep, very rarely into Oct.
 Highly notable was one photographed at Ecusta Pond (Transylvania) on 11 Dec 2019, apparently a first mountain winter record; another was seen at that same site on 9 Dec 2021.
 Peak counts: